The COMPASS Test of ACT

-Writing Skills Test: When it comes to Writing Skills of ACT COMPASS Test, the test takers should be able to locate the errors in an essay that is provided to them by answering multiple-choice questions.
+Writing Skills Test: When it comes to Writing Skills, the test takers should be able to locate the errors in an essay that is provided to them by answering multiple-choice questions.
 It is categorized in the following sections:

 - Usage Mechanics: In this option, the students must be able to find out the errors related to Punctuation, Basic Usage of Grammar and Sentence Structure.